ASmith1983/Get-Off-Grid-App/README.md

 #

 ## Creating the Layout and Design:
 For this project time constraint was a huge obstacle for me.
 As soon as I started on the project I decided to keep it simple and focus on functionality and being able to launch.
-I found get all the dependencies to work and function correctly first and foremost.
+I found getting all the dependencies to work and function correctly first and foremost.

 ```python
 npm i express ejs cors bootstrap method-override